Breaking Bad — "I am the one who knocks"

 Walter White delivers his "I am the one who knocks" speech to Skyler in season 4, declaring his transformation from chemistry teacher to drug-empire kingpin.

-The "I am" register echoes the seven "I am" statements of Jesus in the Gospel of John (6:35; 8:12; 10:7; 10:11; 11:25; 14:6; 15:1) and behind them the divine name "I AM" of Exodus 3:14.
+None — line original to the show.
+Echoes the seven "I am" statements of John's Gospel (6:35; 8:12; 10:7, 11; 11:25; 14:6; 15:1) and the divine name in Exodus 3:14.

 What the text actually says